-If you are responsible for providing unpaid care to a family member, partner or friend, you may be able to receive extra support during your studies.
-This could include financial help, such as a bursary, support with managing your workload and deadlines, or even help with your own health and wellbeing.
+If you're responsible for providing unpaid care to a family member, partner or friend, you may be able to get extra support during your studies.
+This could include:

 A carer is anyone who has a commitment to providing unpaid care to a family member or friend who could not cope without their support.
 This may be due to illness, disability, a mental health issue, or substance misuse.

 A caring responsibility may be short term — such as supporting someone with their recovery following an accident, or long term — such as helping someone with a long term illness.

 Some students with care responsibilities might think it's not worth telling the university or college about their circumstances, perhaps because they think it's a temporary situation, or because they don’t think it ‘counts’.
 However, all carers deal with their responsibilities alongside their education differently, and you may still find some occasional support helpful, especially if your circumstances change.
 It’s important to make sure it's ready if or when you need it.

 These are just two of the many charities which can help you:

 UCAS has introduced a section in the application so you can share more information about your circumstances with the university or college – including whether you have caring responsibilities.
 This information means the university or college will be able to connect you to the right support for your needs quickly and easily and ensure you have all the information you need.